-'''

 % --incl-ssh

-'''

-If used, system ssh daemon settings and root keys and authorized keys will be included in the backup too.
+If used, root user authorized keys will be included in the backup too.

-'''

 % --incl-extra

-'''

 If used, extra custom files or directories will be added to the backup.
 The extra files or dirs can be listed using Global Config setting under Config / Global Config / Backup tab, using full paths, with separating more fields by comma.
-It is possible to use wildcard "".
+It is possible to use wildcard "\".
 There is a limitation that the path cannot contain comma character.